phossa2/event/README.md

   var_dump($events->hasScope()); // true
   ```

-  Callables bound to a shared manager will also be triggered if an event manager
+  Callables bound to a shared manager will also be triggered if an event
-  instance falls in the same scope.
+  manager instance has the same scope.

   ```php
   // bind with pirority 100 (last executed)